John Norris (soldier): Return to Ulster

 Norreys was selected as the military commander under the new lord deputy of Ireland, Sir William Russell, in April 1595.
 The waspish Russell had been governor of Flushing, but the two men were on bad terms.
 Sir Robert Devereux, 2nd Earl of Essex had wanted his men placed as Russell's subordinates, but Norreys rejected this and was issued with a special patent that made him independent of the lord deputy's authority in Ulster.
 It was expected that the terror of the reputation he had gained in combatting the Spanish would be sufficient to cause the rebellion to collapse.

 Norreys arrived at Waterford in May 1595, but was struck with malaria on disembarking.
 In June, he set out from Dublin with 2,900 men and artillery, with Russell trailing him through Dundalk.
-After flourishing his letters patent at Drogheda upon the proclamation of Hugh O'Neill, 3rd Earl of Tyrone, as a traitor, Norreys made his headquarters at Newry and fortified Armagh cathedral.
-On learning that artillery was stored at Newry, Tyrone dismantled his stronghold of Dungannon castle and entered the field.
-Norreys camped his troops along the River Blackwater, while Tyrone roamed the far bank; a ford was secured but no crossing was attempted because there was no harvest to destroy and a tour within enemy territory would have been futile.
+After flourishing his letters patent at Drogheda upon the proclamation of Aodh Mór Ó Néill, Chief of the Name of Clan O'Neill and Lord of Tír Eoghain, as guilty of high treason, Norreys made his headquarters at Newry and fortified Armagh cathedral.
+On learning that artillery was stored at Newry, O'Neill dismantled his stronghold at Dungannon castle and entered the field.
+Norreys camped his troops along the River Blackwater, while Clan O'Neill roamed the far bank; a ford was secured but no crossing was attempted because there was no harvest to destroy and a raid within enemy territory would have been futile.

 So long as Russell was with the army, Norreys refused to assume full responsibility, which prompted the lord deputy to return to Dublin in July 1595, leaving his commander a free hand in the conquest of Ulster.
 But already, Norreys had misgivings: he thought the task impossible without reinforcements and accused Russell of thwarting him and of concealing from the London government the imperfections of the army.
-He informed the queen's secretary, Sir William Cecil, that the rebels were far superior in strength, arms and munitions to those previously encountered, and that the English needed commensurate reinforcement.
+He informed the queen's secretary, Sir William Cecil, that the Ulster Clans were far superior in strength, arms and munitions to any he had previously encountered, and that the English needed commensurate reinforcement.